 Visiting a pub in Dublin is considered one of the must-do things to do in Dublin.
 Pubs in Dublin have a reputation for being the best in the world and they are.
 Dublin has many different types of pubs that appeal to different groups of people.
 Some pubs are really social while others are very hip and appeal to a more young hip crowd.
 My guide to the best pubs in Dublin will help to choose a pub that's most suited to your taste.

 A lot of the more traditional pubs will have a session playing in a corner or on a stage.
 Here you will soak up the real atmosphere of an Irish pub.
-All of the pubs on the list below are in and around Dublin city center.
+All of the pubs on the list below are in and around Dublin's city centre.
 Opening hours vary from pub to pub, normal closing hours are at 11.30 pm Sun to Thurs and 12.30 am Fri and Sat.
 Some bars open later and I have those details mentioned below.
 I have visited all of the pubs on the below list at some point over the years.

 Best Pubs in Dublin in the Grafton Street Area